DavidMaguire93/data-rep-project/README.md

 # data-rep-project
 For submission of main data representation assignment

-packages need are in requirements.txt file
+packages needed are in requirements.txt file

 SQL queries to create both tables are in initdb.sql file